The MSC Chain of Custody Assessment Process

 - You have a good management system in place

-How long?
+How long does it take?
 How much does it cost?

 We recommend that you get quotes from more than one accredited certifier.

+The MSC Chain of Custody Standard includes different requirements to meet the needs of different types of business.
 There are three versions of the Standard and we provide guides for each.
 If you're unsure, your certifier or a member of MSC staff can help you decide which version is best for your business.

 Default Chain of Custody

-Default Chain of Custody is for companies operating in one or a few locations.
+Default CoC is for companies operating in one or a few locations.
+Examples of businesses that are eligible for Default certification:

 - A fishmonger serving final consumers and caterers with the majority of sales by volume and value going to the catering trade